For ‘Natural Experiments,’ a trio of economists has been awarded the Nobel Prize in Economics.

 The three prizewinners “In economics, they’ve revolutionized empirical work.
 They’ve demonstrated that it’s feasible to answer significant issues even when a randomized experiment isn’t practicable “In announcing the prize, Nobel Committee member Eva Mork told reporters.

-The trio was recognized for their work with “natural experiments,” in which random events or policy changes cause groups of people to be treated differently, similar to clinical trials in medicine.
+The trio was recognized for their work with “natural experiments,” in which “chance events or policy changes result in groups of people being treated differently, similar to clinical trials in medicine.”

 The award was given to US economists Paul Milgrom and Robert Wilson last year for their work on auction theories and establishing new auction structures.

-The economics prize, officially known as the Sveriges Riksbank (Sweden’s central bank) Prize in Economic Sciences in Memory of Alfred Nobel, was the only one not included in Alfred Nobel’s bequest, which stipulated five prizes.
+The economics prize was the only one not included in Alfred Nobel’s will, which established five prizes.
+Nobel, a Swedish philanthropist and inventor, died in 1896.

 It was instead established in 1968 thanks to a contribution from the Swedish central bank, earning it the moniker “fake Nobel.”